-Operated by Culham Centre for Fusion Energy, JET is the focal point of the European fusion research programme.
+Operated by Culham Centre for Fusion Energy, the Joint European Torus (JET) is the focal point of the European fusion research programme.

 JET was designed to study fusion in conditions approaching those needed for a power plant.
 It is the only experiment that can operate with the deuterium-tritium fuel mix that will be used for commercial fusion power.

 Since it began operating in 1983, JET has made major advances in the science and engineering of fusion.
 Its success has led to the construction of the first commercial-scale fusion machine, ITER, and has increased confidence in the tokamak as a design for future fusion power plants.